sebastipa/TOSCA/docs/sphinx/source/01_user_guide/input_files/ibm.rst

    ``kappa``                      scalar              von Karman constant.
    ============================== =================== ============================================================================

-The following table summarizes the temperature wall functions that can be selected from the *IBMProperties.dat* file, together with their respective entries.
+The following table summarizes the temperature wall functions selectable from the *IBMProperties.dat* file and their entries.

 .. table::
    :widths: 30, 20, 50